hferee/UIML/README.md

-# UIML
-Uniform Interpolation for Modal Logics K, GL and iSL
+# Mechanized Uniform Interpolation in Intuitionistic and Modal Logics

 This project formalizes the construction of uniform interpolants for basic modal logic K, Gödel-Löb provability logic GL, and intuitionistic strong Löb